 The App Engine Cron Service allows you to configure regularly scheduled tasks that operate at defined times or regular intervals.
 These tasks are commonly known as cron jobs.
 These cron jobs are automatically triggered by the App Engine Cron Service.
 For instance, you might use this to send out a report email on a daily basis, to update some cached data every 10 minutes, or to update some summary information once an hour.

 A cron job will invoke a URL, using an HTTP GET request, at a given time of day.
-An HTTP request invoked by cron can run for up to 10 minutes, but is subject to the same limits as other HTTP requests.
+An HTTP request invoked by cron is subject to the same limits as other HTTP requests, depending on the scaling type of the module.

 Free applications can have up to 20 scheduled tasks.
 Paid applications can have up to 100 scheduled tasks.